tbutler1132/numinous-systems/README.md

 # Vital Systems

-This repository documents a creative and philosophical project oriented toward a single purpose: **creating conditions for moments of beauty that redeem existence**.
+This repository documents a creative and philosophical project oriented toward a single purpose: **creating conditions for moments of beauty**.

 It is not a product, platform, or framework.
-It is a way of working and thinking, recorded as it develops.
+It is a way of working and thinking—recorded as it develops.

 ## Artifacts